rahulthankachan/CodeSol/classes/Readme.md

 ###Member Variables
 These are variables that are available to all the instance variables of a class.

+**Also, within member function also member variable are accessed via self**

 ###Deletion
 Deleting a key in a dictiona can be done in the following way